Vollinger0/esm/readme.md

 ## KNOWN ISSUES
 - open windows consoles may pause scripts with the quick edit function.
 This is terrifying and there's no workaround for the scripts - **turn it off** (see tips) - although turning it off doesn't seem to work reliably either!
 If you see the "Running Server"-spinner moving, its fine.
 If it stops, your console froze and the program **is suspended**.
 Click into it or press Enter until the program continues execution.
 - the ramdisk-setup command will not run properly if in the "Autostart" folder of your windows user, due to how windows handles that "need admin privileges" popup on startup.
+- the delete-all sometimes will fail to unmount the ramdrive.
+In that case start osfmount yourself and unmount it yourself.

 ## FAQ:
 Q: Trying to start the server in EAH, there are a few consoles popping up and say something like "script is already running, will wait 10 seconds to retry.".\